Status: Draft

 | Offline verification | File system |

-8.4 Security Recommendations
+8.4 Security recommendations

 - Protect Private Keys - Use HSM or secure key management